Did they tamper with evidence removing the SD card at Charlie Kirk event? A lawyer weighs in.

 Duration: 1:55

-This video features legal expert Andrea Burkhart discussing the legal implications of removing an SD card from a camera at a public event.
-Burkhart clarifies that removing personal property, such as an SD card, does not constitute evidence tampering unless there is intent to destroy or conceal it.
-The discussion highlights the importance of digital metadata in maintaining the integrity of evidence.
+This video features legal expert Andrea Burkhart, a Criminal Defense Attorney, discussing the legal implications of removing an SD card from a camera at a Charlie Kirk event.
+She clarifies that removing the card itself is not evidence tampering unless the intent is to destroy or conceal it.
+Until legally seized, the SD card remains personal property.
+Burkhart also explains how digital metadata can help maintain the chain of custody and ensure evidence admissibility.

 Quick Summary

-Removing an SD card from a camera is not evidence tampering unless there's intent to destroy or conceal it; it remains personal property until legally seized by law enforcement via warrant or consent.
-Digital metadata also helps ensure evidence integrity.
+Attorney Andrea Burkhart explains that removing an SD card from a camera is not evidence tampering unless the intent is to destroy or conceal it.
+The card remains personal property until legally seized by law enforcement via warrant or consent.
+Digital metadata can help maintain the chain of custody and ensure evidence admissibility.

 Chapters